Posted updated on 16 June 2022

 8. Establish a method of instant contact between you and your editor(s).
 Set up a Google Hangout (our preferred method), open an IM chat on FB, or arrange for texting on your phone.
 It’s very important that both you and your editor(s) have a way to reach each other immediately if there are problems or urgent questions that crop up during the proceedings.

 1. Try to arrive and set up at least 30 minutes before the scheduled start time.

-5. Initiate the CM session with your scopist/proofer.
+5. Initiate the CM session with your editor(s).
 Verify that everything is visible/audible.

 6. Once everything is up and running, remember this: Reporter, DO NOT go backwards in the file.
 Do not edit.
 Do not global.
 Go forward only.
-The scopist and/or proofer is right there with you.
-She will do the globaling.
-She will do the editing.
-If you back up to fix something, you run the risk of destroying any edits she has already made.
-Try to keep this mantra in your head: ONLY forward, NEVER backward.
+You are paying your editor(s) a premium to work in this file with you in real time.
+If you back up to fix something, you run the risk of destroying any edits already made.
+However, it is perfectly acceptable to move around in a file to view it for readback purposes or to double-check that edits are being made to known trouble spots.
+Try to keep this mantra in your head: LOOK but DON’T touch.

 At the Conclusion of the Proceedings:

-2. Before you head home, it’s a good idea to place a copy of all .ecl and .wav files in your shared Dropbox folder.
-This way, if the scopist/proofer runs into any problems, she can retrieve those files and use them, even if you are not available at that point in time.
+2. Before you head home from an in-person location, it’s a good idea to place a copy of all .ecl and .opus files in your shared cloud folder.
+This way, if your editor(s) runs into any problems before you reach home, she can retrieve those files and use them even if you are not available at that point in time.